akgrant43/mythtv_cli_extensions/dev/readme.md

 ```

-## Dependencies
+## Installation

-mythtv_cli_extensions depend on the suds-jurko module (https://bitbucket.org/jurko/suds).
-The simplest way to install suds-jurko is:
+mythtv_cli_extensions can be installed in the normal python fashion:

-    [sudo] pip install suds-jurko
+    [sudo] python3 setup.py install

+The run-time dependency, suds-jurko, should be installed automatically.

 The automated tests also use fuzzywuzzy, which has better performance with python-Levenshtein.

-To install all modules:
+These are not installed automatically:

+    [sudo] pip3 install fuzzywuzzy
-    [sudo] pip install -r pip.requirements
+    [sudo] pip3 install python-Levenshtein

 ## ToDo:

 LOTS!

 * Save and restore icon definitions
-  * This can be done using mythtv_cli.py update, but must be manually maintained
+  * This can be done using mythtv_cli.py update, but must be manually scripted
 * Extend the library to handle all the classes defined by the web services
 * Extend filter() to do proper numeric comparisons